Large population games with interactions through controls and common noise: convergence results and equivalence between $open$--$loop$ and $closed$--$loop$ controls: Setup and Main results

 \subsection{The mean field game of controls}

-We formulate, here, first of all the formulation of the extended mean field game (or mean field game of controls).
+of the extended mean field game (or mean field game of controls).
 We will call this formulation (approximate) strong Markovian MFG equilibrium.
 Second, inspired by \cite{MFD-2020_MFG}, we give the notion of measure--valued MFG which generalizes the strong Markovian MFG equilibrium.